sonicd007/RedBalloonSecurityInterview/README.md

 line 382 is what I used for local development to make it easier to debug and test.
 This works and gives the expected results.
 Unfortunately this is also synchronous and not multi process.

-For any issues or questions, please contact me at dhernanwork@protonmail.com